-We have been working on this problem within the WS-DIAMOND project [63], a large European funded project involving eight partners in Italy, France, Austria and Netherlands http://wsdiamond.di.unito.it/.
-Our own work consisted in two distinct contributions:
+We have been working on this problem within the WS-DIAMOND project [68], a large European funded project involving eight partners in Italy, France, Austria and Netherlands http://wsdiamond.di.unito.it/.
+Our own work consisted in two distinct contributions.

-The first contribution has been to extend the decentralized component-oriented approach, initially developed for monitoring telecommunication networks [3] to this new domain.
+The first issue has been to extend the decentralized component-oriented approach, initially developed for monitoring telecommunication networks [4] to this new domain.
 To this end we have proposed the concept of distributed chronicles, with synchronization events, and the design of an architecture consisting of distributed CRSs (Chronicle Recognition Systems) communicating their local diagnoses to a broker agent which is in charge of merging them to compute a global diagnosis.
-During his thesis, X. Le Guillou developped two approaches for solving this problem [46], [47], [48].